 - Identify and perform specific requirements to maintain safe dental unit waterlines;

-- Demonstrate correct infection control disinfection and protection strategies when performing laboratory procedures.
+- Explain and demonstrate correct infection control disinfection and protection strategies when performing laboratory procedures.